ABASTI-Lab/CARPI/README.md

 &nbsp; d) Graphic report generation

 # Complete the Following Steps to Succesfully Run CARPI:
-STEP 1: Download the CARPI directory from this repository. <br />
+STEP 1.
+Download the CARPI directory from this repository. <br />
+STEP 2.
+Install the required Python libraries:  <br />
-STEP 2: Download and configure PostgreSQL: https://www.postgresql.org/download/ <br />
+STEP 3.
+Download and configure PostgreSQL: https://www.postgresql.org/download/ <br />
-STEP 3: Open the **database.ini** file and edit it according to your PostgreSQL configuration. <br />
+STEP 4.
+Open the **database.ini** file and edit it according to your PostgreSQL configuration. <br />
-STEP 4: Open the **CARPI_Main.py** script and enter the user-defined variables. <br />
+STEP 5.
+Open the **CARPI_Main.py** script and enter the user-defined variables. <br />
-STEP 5: Run **CARPI_Main.py**
+STEP 6.
+Run **CARPI_Main.py**